 - open daily from 9 March to 3 November

 - generally opens at 10:30 - please check the calendar on the left for specific days and times

 - 30 minutes before closing time.

 - no on-site parking.
-Car park at Alum Bay (minimum £4.50 charge) or a council car park in Freshwater Bay
+Car park at Alum Bay (discount for National Trust members) or a council car park in Freshwater Bay

 - Limited disabled parking at the Needles Old Battery - please contact the property for prior arrangement

 - adapted toilets at Needles Old Battery (not at the New Battery)

 - assistance dogs welcome

 - children aged under 5 are free of charge

 - serving freshly cooked food in the cliff-top 1940's tea-room